February 14, 2012

 Like Farm Bill authorizations and budget resolution caps on discretionary spending, the President’s budget request provides a benchmark for appropriators as they begin the FY 2013 appropriations process.

 The next step in the budgeting and appropriations process will be for the House to pass a budget resolution setting a top line spending cap for FY 2013 appropriations.
 While last Year’s Budget Control Act already set overall spending limits, the Chairman of the House Budget Committee, Paul Ryan, has indicated that he intends to pass a resolution this Spring.
 The Senate will forgo that step and simply use the FY 2013 spending level already provided by the Budget Control Act, arguing that the Budget Control Act already established the discretionary spending caps for FY 2013 and therefore there is no need to pass a new resolution.

 The House and Senate Appropriations Committees will then use the top line spending caps in the Budget Control Act to determine agriculture spending limits, called “sub-allocations.”
 Appropriators will use this sub-allocation along with the President’s budget request as a guideline as they determine program funding for FY 2013.

 We will alert NSAC members and readers throughout the budget and appropriations process as opportunities emerge to make citizen comment heard.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Food Safety, Local & Regional Food Systems, Nutrition & Food Access, Organic, Research, Education & Extension, Risk Management, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Farm Bill, Food Safety, Local & Regional Food Systems, Nutrition & Food Access, Organic, Research, Education & Extension, Rural Development